-The RIPE NCC is an independent association and serves as one of four Regional Internet Registries (RIRs).
-Its service region incorporates Europe, the Middle East, Central Asia and African countries located north of the equator.
+The RIPE NCC is an independent association and serves as one of five Regional Internet Registries (RIRs).
+Its service region incorporates Europe, the Middle East, and Central Asia.
 The RIPE NCC is responsible for the allocation and assignment of Internet Protocol (IP) address space, Autonomous System Numbers (ASNs) and the management of reverse domain names within this region.
 The distribution of IP space follows the hierarchical scheme described in the document "Internet Registry System" available from the RIPE NCC web site at: